dmitrykroo/deepmux_super_resolution/README.md

     return output_bytes
 ```

 The `model_path` variable may be changed to use another one of the provided models.
+See the [original repo](https://github.com/xinntao/ESRGAN) for more details

 ## Adding requirements and initializing:

 Create a `requirements.txt` file.
-As we are going to launch the model in a pytorch-cuda environment, we only need to specify opencv here:
+As we are going to launch the model in a pytorch-cuda environment, we only need to specify *opencv* here:
 ```
 opencv-python
 ```